 OSCE to monitor contact line of Azerbaijani, Armenian troops

-The OSCE is expected to monitor the line of contact between Azerbaijani and Armenian troops on January 24, the Azerbaijani Defense Ministry told APA on January 23.
+The OSCE is expected to monitor the line of contact between Azerbaijani and Armenian troops on November 28, Azerbaijan’s Defense Ministry told APA on November 27.

-The monitoring will be held under the mandate of the OSCE Chairperson-in-Office Personal Representative along the line of contact in the direction of Gapanli village of Azerbaijan’s Terter district.
+The monitoring will be held under the mandate of the OSCE Chairperson-in-Office Personal Representative along the line of contact in Azerbaijan’s Gazakh district, according to the defense ministry.

-On the Azerbaijani side, the monitoring will be conducted by field assistants of the Personal Representative of the OSCE Chairman-in-Office Hristo Hristov, Simon Tiller and Peter Swedberg.
+On the Azerbaijani side, the monitoring will be held by Personal Representativ’s field assistants Mihail Olaru and Simon Tiller.

-In the territory of Azerbaijan occupied and controlled by Armenian armed forces, the monitoring will be held by field assistants of the Personal Representative of the OSCE Chairman-in-Office Jiri Aberle and Ghenadie Petrica.
+On the Azerbaijani territories occupied and controlled by Armenian armed forces, the monitoring will be held by Personal Representativ’s field assistants Ghenadie Petrica, Ognjen Jovic and Martin Schuster.